 Which Language Should I Start With?
 While each language has its strengths, in all honesty, the differences between R and Python are starting to break down.
 Most of the common tasks once associated with one language or the other are now doable in both.
 If you're deciding between the two, and still aren't sure which of the two languages suits your needs best, note that you really can't go wrong since they both can do most of the same things.

 The best guidance in deciding which language to focus on is to look at what peers in your field are working with, and follow their lead.
 If your department is more familiar with one language, it could save you a lot of effort if you learn that one.
 You can always pick up the other one later.
 A good idea is to ask any colleagues you have who already focus on data science and advanced analytics to see which language they predominantly use.

-Practical Data Management with R for Social Scientists starts on July 2nd.
+Practical Data Management with R for Social Scientists.
 Find out more and sign up here.